Abhinavkashyap1/Video_Segmentation/README.md

-# This project is helped by two more person Kanika Yadav & Sakshi Srivastava
+# This is group project contributed by two more person Kanika Yadav & Sakshi Srivastava

 Techinal Requirement :
 Check that your camera is working properly so that it should record video properly